 Like companies across Canada, DATA Communications Management Corp.
-(DATA) must abide by the Personal Information Protection and Electronic Documents Act (PIPEDA).
+(DCM) must abide by the Personal Information Protection and Electronic Documents Act (PIPEDA).
 PIPEDA regulates the collection, use and disclosure of personal information.
 This federal law, along with "substantially similar" laws in some provinces, stipulates that no collection, use or disclosure of personal information can be done without consent.

 Personal information is defined as information about an identifiable individual, but does not include the name, title, business address or telephone number of an employee of an organization.

 We are responsible for a customer's or third party's personal information that has been transferred or received with their consent in the course of doing business with them.
 We are responsible for ensuring that information is secure, used correctly, and disposed of properly.

 We do not collect or use personal information for its own purposes.
 As a third-party service provider, we use customers' personal information for the sole purpose of producing and and distributing communication.
 It is the customer's sole responsibility to ensure the personal information they've provided is accurate and that they have appropriate consent to use it.
 By supplying this information to DCM, the customer authorizes that we may use it to complete a specific task on their behalf; however, they maintain full liability regarding information accuracy and individual consent.

 Our collection and use of information is governed by PIPEDA's 10 principles of privacy:

 DCM is responsible for personal information in its control.
 As a result, the company has designated an individual as Chief Privacy Officer (CPO).
 Our CPO is accountable for DCM's compliance with the 10 principles.